rstraub/rstraub.github.io/_drafts/improving-with-codekatas.md

 So above all look at it as a playground to practice and discover.
 That way you will learn more!

-## 💁🏻‍♂️ Why I think CodeKatas are essential
+## 💁🏻‍♂️ Why CodeKatas are essential

 It's been several years since I solved my first CodeKata.
 I've done quite a few of them since.
 Some I solved on my own, but I have also _paired_ and even _mobbed_ (three or more devs) CodeKatas.
 I learned most from those sessions!